oddbird/oddleventy/content/blog/2024/zoomies.md

 > on a focused input element to make it legible.

 I know I've experienced that.
-On mobile Safari you can also double-tap elements in the page to 'zoom in' so that element fills the viewport.
+On Safari for iOS you can also double-tap elements in the page to 'zoom in' so that element fills the viewport.
-Testing here on a MacBook laptop with a track-pad, both the pinch and double-tap interactions work for me now in macOS Vivaldi (Chromium).
+Testing here on a MacBook laptop with a trackpad, both the pinch and double-tap interactions work for me now in macOS Vivaldi (Chromium).